berkmancenter/category_subscriptions/readme.txt

 Sorry to hear it.
 You can add them manually, obviously, and collect their addresses in some other fashion.
 You can also use [this](http://wordpress.org/extend/plugins/simple-import-users/) plugin to bulk import users.

+= I would like to subscribe the entire population of Canada to my site.
+Will this plugin work for me? =

+Nope.

+1. We hate spam.
+Don't do it.
+1. The delivery / templatting system is made to be "good enough" for small- to medium- sites, it's not engineered to serve as your own personal 'botnet.
+We also don't do bounce handling, clickthrough tracking or bulk / envelope sending.

 = Why no bounce processing? =

 Because it's really complicated.
 Happy to entertain submissions.